 Under normal circumstances water will sit trapped in the bottom of the bowl.
 When water from the tank is allowed into the bowl, it pushes the contents into the curved drain pipe at the bottom.
 This creates a siphon which pulls all the contents out of the bowl and into the sloping sewer drain and on to the septic system.
 When the bowl is finally empty, air is sucked into the drain which breaks the syphon and stops the suction.
 The remainder of the water from the tank slowly refills the bowl ready for the next use.
 All this happens almost magically using nothing but a flick of the handle and some gravity.

-Some of the newer toilets have selectable flush, water saving features.
-Bye the way, toilets are designed to handle human waste and toilet paper only.
+Some of the newer toilets have selectable flush, water-saving features.
+This mean you can select a small flush for liquids and a big flush for solids.
+And bye the way, toilets are designed to handle human waste and toilet paper only.
 Anything else placed in the toilet will cause problems either with the toilet directly or worse it may clog the waste piping system somewhere downstream.
+See our cautions on wipes and other so called “flushables”.

 The key mechanical parts of a toilet are the float valve, the flapper valve and the handle.
 The float and flapper will need replacement every couple of years.
 When they break or wear out, the toilet will “run” and waste water.
 A water-saving regulation went into effect in 1993, prohibiting the manufacture of toilets that use more than 1.6 gallons of water per flush.